Peter1213Yung/skills-test-with-actions/resume.md

 # GitHub Teacher

-*Charting The Knowledge Of The Internet, Just like Galileo Charted The Stars.*
+*Charting the knowledge of the internet, just like galileo charted the stars.*

 ## Experience

 ### GitHub Trainer

-Teach all things *Git*, give away all the stickers, ensure world peace.
+Teach all things *git*, give away all the stickers, ensure world peace.

 <!--
   Note here: Learners -- yup, you found the error!